 - Foreign nationals who are French citizens in Saint Pierre and Miquelon flying directly from these destinations;

-- Foreign nationals flying to or from the U.S. and stops in Canada to refuel;
+- Foreign nationals flying to or from the U.S. and stop in Canada to refuel;

 - Foreign nationals on a flight that makes an unscheduled stop in Canada;

-- Travel or official representatives ie. flight crew, aviation inspectors, members of the Armed Forces or diplomats)
+- Travel or official representatives such as.
+Flight crew, aviation inspectors, members of the Armed Forces or diplomats)

 |Canada Tourist Visa Document Checklist|

-If you have been invited or are being sponsored by a Canadian citizen you will be required to supply the following documents:
+If you have been invited or are being sponsored by a Canadian citizen, you must supply the following documents.